 But if companies want to avoid a persistent shortage of skilled labor, they will need to help their employees understand how to perform effectively in the “missing middle.”
 This also involves thinking about their methods for providing skills development.
 Apprenticeships offering practical on-the-job training, in-house training programs for noncollege educated entry-level employees, and partnerships with external workforce development agencies will all play an important role.

 At the same time, workers will need continual retraining through lifelong learning programs if they are to keep up with evolving job requirements.

 And if technology changes every few months, training and retraining programs will need to follow suit.
 Using new technologies like virtual reality can accelerate the speed and scale of training and allow companies to attract new talent.

 Businesses that commit now to help their workforce pivot to work collaboratively with machines in these ways are more likely to survive the coming AI disruption across markets and industries.
-They are also more likely to realize the massive opportunities this disruption will bring.
+They are also more likely to realise the massive opportunities this disruption will bring.

 This article is co-authored by Peter Schwartz, Senior Vice-President of Strategic Planning at Salesforce, and Paul Daugherty, Chief Technology and Innovation Officer at Accenture.